MeIsAlien/Arduino-rc-car/README.md

 - 8 x 1.5V batteries
 - 8 AA battery holder or 2 x 4 AA battery holder
 - TV remote
-- Sturdy rectangular hull(I used a paintboard for this project)
+- Sturdy rectangular hull(I used a paint board for this project)
 - Double-sided tape
-- Multimeter(optional but helped me alot to figure out where the circuit was going wrong and how much power was directed to my motors)
+- Multimeter(optional but helped me a lot to figure out where the circuit was going wrong and how much power was directed to my motors)

 ### Step 1: mapping the right hex codes
 Before we start wiring the entire thing together, let us first note down the hex codes that your TV remote/IR remote emits.
 We will be using these to map the right hex codes to the right commands.